Fresh produce is often hardest hit with crops of fruit, vegetables, wheat and other grains wiped out.

 - Noodles, pasta and grains.
 Cous cous takes minimal effort and time to prepare and serves as an easy base for meals, as are vermicelli rice noodles and soft noodles in long-life pouches.
 Rice paper wrappers are a kid-friendly and gluten-free substitute when bread is not available.
 If water safety is a concern, then see if you can get pouches of pre-cooked rice that are easy to reheat – just be sure to wipe down the outside of the hot pouch before opening.
 Or use cartons of liquid stock/juice to re-hydrate cous cous and cook dry rice.

 - Porridge.
-Cook up old fashioned oats with water and powdered milk if milk supply is a problem.
-If instant oats are available, then you don’t need to add anything more than water.
+Cook up old fashioned oats with water and powdered milk if fresh milk supply is a problem.
+If instant oats are available, you don’t need to add anything more than water.

 - Flour.
 Yes, rediscover what you can create with flour.
-Simple stuff like scones, damper, dumplings and roti fill hungry bellies.
-Or you can get some yeast and find out how to make bread from scratch without a bread maker, once the clean-up has finished and you have some spare time.
+Simple fodder like scones, damper, dumplings and roti fill hungry bellies.
+Or get some yeast and find out how to make bread from scratch, without a bread maker, once the clean-up has finished and you have some spare time.

 - Infant formula powder.
 Work out how much formula your bub goes through and always keep at least an extra week's supply to hand during storm and fire season.